 There is one problem with band pull aparts though… You need a band.
 I don’t know about you, but I don’t own a band, even if I did, I don’t wanna have to bring ANOTHER piece of equipment to the gym.

-That’s why I searched far and wide for band pull aparts alternatives I could do with equipment I already own.
+That’s why I searched far and wide for band pull aparts alternatives I could do with equipment I already have in my backyard gym.

 Today, I’m sharing those alternatives with you, so that you don’t have to go out and buy bands when you don’t need to.